frequently asked questions

 The Order of the Arrow (OA) was founded by Dr. E. Urner Goodman and Carroll A. Edson in 1915 at the Treasure Island Camp of the Philadelphia Council, Boy Scouts of America.
 It became an official program experiment in 1922 and was approved as part of the Scouting program in 1934.
 In 1948 the OA, recognized as the BSA’s national brotherhood of honor campers, became an official part of the national camping program of the Boy Scouts of America.

-Recognize those who best exemplify the Scout Oath and Law in their daily lives and through that recognition cause others to conduct themselves in a way that warrants similar recognition.
+- Recognize those who exemplify the Scout Oath and Law in their daily lives, and, through that recognition, cause others to act in the same way

-Crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.
+- Reinforce a life purpose of leadership in cheerful service to others

 Often referred to as the OA, the Order of the Arrow is Scouting’s Honor Society.
 It is a brotherhood of honored scouts and scouters who promote scout camping and perform service to others.